videosdk-live/videosdk-docs/javascript_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### User Interface

-In this sample code we have made use of bootstrap for the very basic effects.One can customise according to their requirements by using either external css (index.css file which has been created in the assets folder) techniques or inline-css
+In this sample code, we have made use of bootstrap for the very basic effects.
+One can customize according to their requirements by using either external CSS (index.css file which has been created in the assets folder) techniques or inline-css

 ```html title="join-screen"
 <html>